Co-op & Internship

 Participating in Co-op for All Students

-Enter your co-op job information through Handshake using your UCID and password.
+Complete the co-op application Handshake.
 Please be sure to read the statement of co-op policies.
-By submitting the co-op application electronically, you agree that you have read and understood the co-op policies and that you will abide by them.
+By submitting the co-op application, you agree that you have read and understand the co-op policies and that you will abide by them.
 You also agree to authorize the release of your resume and unofficial transcript to potential employers by submission of the co-op application to CDS.

 Co-op Work Cycles